each/draft-aname/draft-ietf-dnsop-aname.md

-An ANAME target MAY resolve to address records via a chain of CNAME and/or ANAME records; any CNAME/ANAME chain MUST be included when adding target address records to a response's additional section.
+An ANAME target MAY resolve to address records via a chain of CNAME and/or ANAME records; any CNAME/ANAME chain MUST be included when adding target address records to a response's Additional section.

 ## Address queries

-When a server receives an address query for a name that has an ANAME record, the response's additional section:
+When a server receives an address query for a name that has an ANAME record, the response's Additional section:

   * MUST contain the ANAME record;

-  * MAY contain the target address records that matching the query type (or the corresponding proof of nonexistence), if they are available and the target address RDATA fields differ from the sibling address RRset.
+  * MAY contain the target address records that match the query type (or the corresponding proof of nonexistence), if they are available and the target address RDATA fields differ from the sibling address RRset.